Services and Specialties

 Traditionally, exposure and response prevention with cognitive behavioral therapy have been used to treat hoarding disorder, but recent research suggests that patients who are also treated with modalities such as motivational interviewing and compassion-focused therapy have lower rates of relapse and a more positive treatment experience.
 I am trained in both MI and CFT and integrate them into my work with all my clients, especially those struggling with hoarding disorder.
 These modalities are designed to build a greater sense of self-efficacy and self-esteem, and can produce absolutely beautiful results that may change your life.

-Believe me when I say that while I know how terrifying this is, I also know that you deserve better, and that you don’t have to live like this anymore.
+Please believe me when I say that while I know how terrifying this is, I also know that you deserve better — you don’t have to live like this anymore.

-I offer treatment for hoarding disorder to adults and children aged 10 and older.
+I offer treatment for hoarding disorder exclusively to adults.
 Please note that this is a short-term treatment (typically 5-10 sessions), and that referrals for psychotherapists who specialize in the long-term maintenance of hoarding disorder will be provided at the conclusion of treatment.
-Due to insurance constraints, all home visits must be private pay.
+Due to insurance constraints, hoarding disorder treatment must be paid for out-of-pocket,